-STEMM-CCS combines a unique set of field experiments alongside laboratory work and mathematical modelling.
-A number of research cruises will take place in the North Sea, where a combination of existing state of the art technology and new sensors and techniques developed by the project will be deployed to examine baseline conditions, sub-seafloor structures, fluid pathways and a range of other characteristics relevant to the safe operation of CCS in the marine environment.
+STEMM-CCS combined a unique set of field experiments alongside laboratory work and mathematical modelling.
+A number of research cruises took place in the North Sea, where a combination of existing state of the art technology and new sensors and techniques developed by the project were deployed to examine baseline conditions, sub-seafloor structures, fluid pathways and a range of other characteristics relevant to the safe operation of CCS in the marine environment.

-A key component of the project is an experiment in the North Sea at the Goldeneye site, which has been identified as a potential CCS storage complex.
-Here, CO2 gas will be released via a drill hole beneath the seabed and its pathway to the seafloor and into the water column tracked and monitored.
-Prior to the experiment, baseline environmental conditions both at the seafloor and in the overlying water column will be established so that the released CO2 can be differentiated from the CO2 naturally present in the marine environment.
-A variety of sensors and indicators will then be used to detect and quantify the released CO2, track its dissipation through seafloor sediments and into the water column, and monitor its effects on the surrounding environment.
+A key component of the project was an experiment in the North Sea at the Goldeneye site, which was identified as a potential CCS storage complex.
+Here, CO2 gas was released via a drill hole beneath the seabed and its pathway to the seafloor and into the water column tracked and monitored.
+Prior to the experiment, baseline environmental conditions both at the seafloor and in the overlying water column were established so that the released CO2 could be differentiated from the CO2 naturally present in the marine environment.
+A variety of sensors and indicators were then used to detect and quantify the released CO2, track its dissipation through seafloor sediments and into the water column, and monitor its effects on the surrounding environment.

-The project will generate a huge amount of new knowledge to underpin recommendations for future best practice and operational support and will share its findings with a broad range of stakeholders, including regulatory bodies, policymakers, industry groups, academia and the wider CCS community.
+The project generatde a huge amount of new knowledge to underpin recommendations for future best practice and operational support and findings were shared with a broad range of stakeholders, including regulatory bodies, policymakers, industry groups, academia and the wider CCS community.